astrorama/SourceXtractorTutorial/README.md

 and follow any of the installation procedures there.

 ## Data files
 The FITS files are contained in this repository using [git lfs](https://git-lfs.github.com/).
-If you do not have it installed, follow these instructions to get the FITS files used throughout the tutorial:
+If you do not have `git-lfs` installed yet, you may either get the package from your Linux distribution (e.g., `sudo dnf install git-lfs` on Fedora distributions) or follow the instructions below:

-To install LFS on your system:

 ```bash
 mkdir -p ~/.local/bin